signalapp/Signal-iOS/BUILDING.md

 We typically develop against the latest stable version of Xcode.

-## Pre-requisites

-* You need Xcode 11 installed, we're currently using 11.3
-* You need to be using Ruby 2.6.0

 ## 1. Clone

 Clone the repo to a working directory: